nblintao/ParaGraphL/docs/proposal.md

 ## Background

 It is a common desire of data scientists and some artists to visualize, interact, and analyze large-scale graphs on a web platform.
 Honestly, running on browsers with JavaScript is not the most efficient platform to calculate the layout of large graphs, considering some great graph visualization software like [Gephi](https://gephi.org/).
-But browsers is a popular visualization platform because of the cost of deployment and maintenance and other reasons ([Why in the browser?](http://slides.com/nicolasjoseph/largescalevis#/5)).
+But browsers is a popular visualization platform because of the cost of deployment and maintenance and other business and engineering reasons ([Why in the browser?](http://slides.com/nicolasjoseph/largescalevis#/5)).
 It would be fascinating if an end user could visualize and interactive with large-scale graphs by simply opening a web page without any installment or configuration.

 ## The Challenge